 Keep It Simple

 Limit each slide to a single idea.
 Focus on the key points you’re covering in your lecture.
 This isn’t the time for pages of text–if you need those, offer them as a downloadable PDF to your students or colleagues.
 Limit your use of bullet points–consider placing each point on its own slide.
+Additionally, reducing the amount of text per slide can help students focus more on listening and less on typing.

 Focus on Contrast